 Anglesey

-Travel on a Budget: Best 10 Free Things to Do In Anglesay!
+Travel on a Budget: Best 10 Free Things to Do In Anglesey!

-Travel on a Budget: Best 10 Free Things to Do In Anglesay!
+Travel on a Budget: Best 10 Free Things to Do In Anglesey!

 Are you looking for a holiday that won't break the bank?
 Then head to Anglesey!
 With stunning ocean views, miles of sandy beaches, and picture-perfect coastal towns, this incredible location offers an abundance of activities that are completely free.
 Get lost wandering the charming lanes in Beaumaris; cycle around the many cycle lanes on the island; or learn about ancient history at the Neolithic Bryn Celli Ddu – there is something for everyone in this delightful destination.
 Whether it's reconnecting with nature or enjoying some peaceful strolling around the majestic landscapes, Anglesey holds endless opportunities to have fun without spending a penny!